Liberal Studies BLS

 - The College of Nursing and the Joint Engineering Program are not participants in the BLS program.

-- The following Colleges/Departments participate in the BLS program but do not offer a capstone course and must be paired with a minor from one of the areas listed below: Business, Studio Art, Theater Arts, Statistics, Undergraduate Certificates, and Interdisciplinary minors.
+- The following Colleges/Departments participate in the BLS program but do not offer a capstone course and must be paired with a minor from one of the areas listed below: Business, Studio Art, Statistics, Undergraduate Certificates, and Interdisciplinary minors.

 - Students admitted to the Pierre Laclede Honors College who wish to present the Honors Certificate as a minor for the BLS must complete the Honors Capstone, (one or two credit hours) and also direct three to six hours of their Honors independent study requirement to work demonstrably relevant to their BLS program.
 Students should consult the BLS faculty advisor in the Honors College about this requirement.